-I am always excited about each new WordPress web design project.
-And I do like to spread the excitement to new clients as it’s easy to underestimate the work involved in creating a new website!
+I am always excited about each new web design project and like to spread the excitement to new clients.
+It’s easy to underestimate the work involved!

 There are always many questions involved in a web design project.
 Good designers ask a ton of them.
 The more we know, the more we understand your business … the better the design, the happier the client!

 - Installation of the StudioPress responsive child theme of your choice.

 ** Why you need a mobile responsive website

 - Header custom edited to include your website name or existing logo.

 - Custom color scheme, if needed.